-\paragraph{Linear-bandit based approach with $\Oh( K^n \sqrt{T} \log T )$ regret:} \citet{bernasconi_optimal_2023} developed a technique to reduce the online learning problem for a linear program with unknown objective parameter to a linear bandit problem.
-Although the optimization problem for Bayesian Stackelberg game (Definition \ref{def:optimal-strategy}) is not a linear program, we can still apply \citet{bernasconi_optimal_2023}'s technique.
-We first show that, under a different formulation, Bayesian Stackelberg game can actually be solved by a single linear program.
-Then, we reduce the linear program formulation of online Bayesian Stackelberg game to a linear bandit problem.
-A difference between our work and \citet{bernasconi_optimal_2023} is that, while they consider an adversarial online learning environment, we have a stochastic environment.
-Directly applying their technique will lead to a sub-optimal $\Otilde(K^{\frac{3n}{2}}\sqrt{T})$ regret bound.
+\paragraph{Linear-bandit based approach with $\Oh( K^n \sqrt{T} \log T )$ regret:} \citet{bernasconi_optimal_2023} developed a technique to reduce the online learning problem of solving a linear program with unknown objective to a linear bandit instance.
+A spiritually similar approach can be applied here.
+While the optimization problem for our Bayesian Stackelberg games (Definition \ref{def:optimal-strategy}) is not a linear program, we show that under a different formulation, this can actually be solved by a single linear program (we explain the details in the proof of Theorem\ref{theorem:action-feedback-K^n}).
+We can thus leverage the techniques of \citet{bernasconi_optimal_2023} to reduce this to a linear bandit problem.
+Since \citet{bernasconi_optimal_2023} considers an adversarial online learning environment (ours is stochastic), directly applying their technique will lead to a sub-optimal $\Otilde(K^{\frac{3n}{2}}\sqrt{T})$ regret bound.
+Instead, we apply the OFUL algorithm for stochastic linear bandit \citep{yadkori-yasin-optimal-stochastic-linear-bandit} to obtain a better regret bound of $\Otilde(K^{n}\sqrt{T})$.
 Instead, we apply the OFUL algorithm for stochastic linear bandit \citep{yadkori-yasin-optimal-stochastic-linear-bandit} to obtain a better regret bound of $\Otilde(K^{n}\sqrt{T})$.
 See details in Appendix \ref{proof:action-feedback-K^n}. \begin{theorem} There exists an action-feedback algorithm for online Bayesian Stackelberg game with $\Oh( K^n \sqrt{T} \log T )$ regret. \end{theorem}

-\paragraph{Algorithm \ref{alg:action-feedback-ucb-algorithm} with $O(\sqrt{n^L K^L A^{2L} L T \log T })$ regret.} We design a better algorithm for large $n$ and small $L$.
+\paragraph{Algorithm \ref{alg:action-feedback-ucb-algorithm} with $O(\sqrt{n^L K^L A^{2L} L T \log T })$ regret.} We design a better algorithm for large $n$ and small $L$, not using \citet{bernasconi_optimal_2023}'s technique but using the ``concentration over best-response regions" idea we developed in the previous sections.
 Recall from Section \ref{section:br_region} that the leader's strategy space can be partitioned into best-response regions: $\Delta(\La) = \bigcup_{W \in \W} R(W)$.
 When the leader plays strategy $x$ in a region $R(W)$, the followers' best-response function satisfies $\bbr(\btheta, x) = W(\btheta)$, so the leader's expected utility is

 where $\Pb(\bm a \,|\, R(W))=\sum_{\btheta \in \Theta^n: W(\btheta) = \bm a} \bm \D(\btheta)$ denotes the probability that the followers jointly take action $\bm a\in\A^n$ when the leader plays $x \in R(W)$.
 Since the distribution $\Pb(\cdot \,|\, R(W)) \in \Delta(\A^n)$ does not depend on $x$ as long as $x\in R(W)$, playing $N$ strategies $x^1, ..., x^N$ within $R(W)$ yields $N$ observations $\bm a^1, ..., \bm a^N \sim \Pb(\cdot \,|\, R(W))$.
 Using these samples, we can estimate the utility of any other strategy $x \in R(W)$ within the same region.
 We define the empirical utility estimate on $N$ samples of joint actions as $\hat U_N(x, R(W)) ~ = ~ \frac{1}{N} \sum_{s=1}^{N} u(x, \bm a^s)$.